aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ```

 This will take a few minutes, after the command completed check if the cluster is available:

 ```
 kubectl get nodes
 ```

-Create storage class for this cluster by following the EKS tutorial for EBS CSI: https://www.eksworkshop.com/beginner/170_statefulset/ebs_csi_driver/ stop after completing the third step  https://www.eksworkshop.com/beginner/170_statefulset/storageclass/
+Create **storage class for this cluster** by following the EKS tutorial for EBS CSI: https://www.eksworkshop.com/beginner/170_statefulset/ebs_csi_driver/ stop after completing the third step  https://www.eksworkshop.com/beginner/170_statefulset/storageclass/

-Here are the steps customized with the cluster name we used above:
+To perform this part of the tutorial You can follow the steps below that have been customized with the cluster name we used above:

 IAM policy (no changes):